Kaikookpk12/cpp-blade-demoapp/README.md

 ## Disclaimer

-As Blade-cpp SDK using https://github.com/hashgraph/hedera-sdk-cpp, which still in development there are limited functionality now.
+As [cpp-blade SDK](https://github.com/Blade-Labs/cpp-blade) using [hedera-sdk-cpp](https://github.com/hashgraph/hedera-sdk-cpp), which are both still in development, so there are limited functionality now.

 Cureently, please use ECDSA keys only